Research Fellow, AUT

 A passionate community of researchers

-“Through my research I’ve worked extensively with the National Institute of Water and Atmospheric Research Ltd (NIWA), and one of the best experiences for me was going out on the NIWA research vessel Tangaroa, and being able to collect some really exciting specimens.
+“Through my research, I’ve worked extensively with the National Institute of Water and Atmospheric Research Ltd (NIWA), and one of the best experiences for me was going out on the NIWA research vessel Tangaroa, and being able to collect some really exciting specimens.
 We also work with the National Museum of New Zealand Te Papa Tongarewa, which has an amazing collection of cephalopods.”

 Being part of the AUT Lab for Cephalopod Ecology & Systematics (ALCES) is another highlight for Heather.

-*Now called Master of Science
+*The Master of Applied Science is now called Master of Science